2. Particular fee specifications or provisions

 Section 6253(b) of the CPRA provides that absent a statute authorizing a different fee, an agency may charge an amount that covers only the “direct costs of duplication.”
 Cal.
 Gov't Code § 6253(b).
 Thus, a statute which establishes a fee or provides authority to an agency to determine the charges for its records prevails over the CPRA.

 For example, under California Vehicle Code Section 1811, the Department of Motor Vehicles has statutory authority to charge flat fees for its records.
 Shipper v.
-Dept. of Motor Vehicles, 161 Cal.
+Dep’t of Motor Vehicles, 161 Cal.
 App.
 3d 1119, 1127, 208 Cal.
 Rptr.
 13 (1984).
-Similarly, under Government Code Section 27366 a county (through its board of supervisors) is required to adopt fees “in an amount necessary to recover the direct and indirect costs of providing the product or services or the cost of enforcing any regulation for which the fee or charge is levied.”
+Similarly, under Government Code Section 27366, a county (through its board of supervisors) is required to adopt fees “in an amount necessary to recover the direct and indirect costs of providing the product or services or the cost of enforcing any regulation for which the fee or charge is levied.”
 Cal.
 Gov’t Code § 27366.
 As applied to the provision of public records, this section has been interpreted as requiring counties to charge fees sufficient to recover “overhead and other operating costs not specifically associated with the actual production of copies.”
-California Public Records Research, Inc. v.
-County of Yolo, 4 Cal.
+Cal.
+Pub.
+Records Research, Inc. v.
+Cty. of Yolo, 4 Cal.
 App.
 5th 150, 173, 209 Cal.
 Rprt.
-26 (2016); see also 85 Ops.
+26 (2016); see also Cal.
+Pub.
+Records Research, Inc. v.
+Cty. of Alameda, 37 Cal.
+App.
+5th 800, 810-12, 249 Cal.
+Rptr.
+3d 828 (July 22, 2019) (upholding in ordinary mandamus action county’s charge of $3.50 per page fee for copies of official records that included indirect costs of producing records); 85 Ops.
 Cal.
 Att'y.
 Gen. 225 (2002) (a county board of supervisors has statutory authority to charge a fee for a copy of a public record that exceeds the direct cost of duplication provided amount does not exceed that reasonably necessary to recover cost of providing the copy).

-Unlike the fee provision for copying public records, the CPRA contains no fee provision for inspecting records pursuant to Section 6253(a).
+Unlike the fee provision for copying public records, the CPRA contains no fee provision for inspecting records.
 Cal.
 Gov't Code § 6253(a).

 See subsection 1 above.
 Where records are in the custody of the Secretary of State, costs of copies are governed by Colo.
 Rev. Stat. § 24-21-104(3).
 No statutory fee is set.